 3. Waxworms

-Geckos love waxworms become they are high in fat.
+Geckos love waxworms because they are high in fat.
 While geckos love eating them, it can be a problem since feeding geckos primarily waxworms will leave them obese.
 This is unhealthy.

-Waxworms should be fed as treat, about once a week.
+Waxworms should only be an occasional treat (about once a week) due to their high fat content, to maintain a healthy leopard gecko diet.
 Also, if your gecko isn’t eating, you can use waxworms to encourage them to eat more.
 Additionally, they are cheap and easy to find.

-On the flip side, they cannot be gut loaded and as such fail to provide many of the nutrients that the gecko needs.
+On the flip side, they cannot be gut-loaded and as such fail to provide many of the nutrients that the gecko needs.
 Additionally, they smell bad (to humans, not to leopard geckos obviously).
 And they have short lifespans.
 However, they are a must-have as geckos love eating them.
-Just keep them to a minimal.
+Just keep them to a minimum.

 4. Dubia Roaches